ente-io/ente/desktop/docs/dev.md

 -   Transpiles the files in `src/` and starts the main process.

--   Runs a development server for the renderer (with hot module reload).
+-   Runs a development server for the renderer, with hot module reload.

--   Starts tsc in watch mode to recompile the JS files used by the main process.
-    Note that the main process is not restarted on changes automatically, you'll still need to restart the app manually – running tsc in watch mode is still useful to notice any errors.

 ### yarn build